The roaring twenties. A time of immense masculinity and pride for men.

 Completely Merit Based

-Do you think a woman of the 1920’s would date a man that didn’t care about himself?
-Hell no. And really, that may be the only thing that hasn’t changed.
+Do you think a woman of the 1920s would date a man that didn’t care about himself?
+Absolutely not.
+The community structure was still intact and she would have been looked down upon.

 There were no excuses for un-manly behavior.
 You’re a father.
 You’re in charge.
 Act like it.
 This old generation understood it well.